Comprehensive thylacine information, provided as a free public awareness campaign.

 Is the blue and white tiger boat for sale, how big are the motors, and can you sleep in it?

 Yes it is for sale.
-It is an ex-offshore racing Supercat, with 2 x 400hp Mercury Verado R racing engines.
+The boat seen in Tim Noonan’s “Hunt for Truth/Tigermania” is a Kevlar ex-offshore racing Supercat, with 2 x 400hp Mercury Verado R racing engines.
 It has a king-sized bed and toilet downstairs.
-The tiger boat “High Force 2” will be available on internet boat sale websites from October 2024.
+The tiger boat “High Force 2” and matching Unimog tow vehicle are now available on internet boat sale websites.

 —————————————————————————————————————